-Day Intake and Investigations: This Unit is comprised of 6 officers (2 day intake and 4 investigation).
+Day Intake and Investigations: This Unit is comprised of 7 officers (2 day intake and 5 investigation).
 The Day Intake officers begin the processing of police reports (allegations) charging serious offenses that result in pre-adjudication detention or some alternative to detention.
 These cases are then assigned to the officers at the courthouse who will see them through to a disposition before the court.

 Intake Probation Officers: Probation Department intake officers specialize in drug and alcohol crimes (two intake officers) as well as sex offenses (three).
-Two units with nine intake officers.
-The intake officer is charged with intake decisions.
+There are three general intake units with Twelve intake officers.
+The intake officer is charged with formulating intake decisions.
 Some of these decisions include whether a case should be informally adjusted or petitioned for a formal Court hearing.
 Regardless of where they are located, probation officers performing the intake function make every effort to divert cases from formal processing whenever possible, considering the least restrictive alternative necessary to protect the community.
 We consider the totality of the circumstances, previous history and YLS risk level, nature of current charges and other responsivity factors.

 Supervision Probation Officers: These probation officers supervise the largest percentage of juvenile offenders under the jurisdiction of the Court.
-Sixty-nine community-based probation officers in five geographically dispersed supervisory units work with an average of 11 juveniles each.
+Twenty-eight community-based probation officers in four geographically dispersed supervisory units work with an average of 12 juveniles each.
 Some probation officers service specific school districts.

-Information Management: Information Management consists of 10 data entry clerks, including an expungement clerk, and 1 supervisor.
-The data entry clerks accept and process police allegations.
-IM staff review these cases for the necessary elements, accept them to be cleared, then assign them to a probation unit based on the specific charges.
-From that point on, Information Management completes the data entry in the Juvenile Case Management System from the beginning of a docket through case closing.
-Information Management is also tasked with key quality assurance measures within the probation department.
+Information Management: Information Management: Information Management consists of 10 employees, which include 7 data entry clerks, 1 expungement clerk, 1 data specialist, and 1 supervisor.
+The data entry clerks review police allegations for necessary elements before accepting and processing them.
+The allegations are entered into the Juvenile Case Management System (JCMS) and assigned to the appropriate probation unit based upon specific charges, current probation officer (if already active) or to the Intake Unit.
+From that point on, Information Management completes the data entry in JCMS from the beginning of a docket through the case closing.
+Information Management is also tasked with continuous quality improvement within the probation department.
 These include reviewing closing documents, ensuring that court orders reflect accurate data, and identifying and correcting data entry errors or missing information.